-Next to commission rates, being able to trade the instrument you want is important.
+Next, investors want to make sure they can trade the investment vehicle they want.
 Merrill Edge offers clients Stock Trading, Options Trading and Mutual Funds while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Charles Schwab trails Merrill Edge by 2,484.00 total funds, with Merrill Edge offering 7649 and Charles Schwab offering 5165.
-Commission free ETFs also should not be forgotten, with Merrill Edge falling behind Charles Schwab, offering 0 commission free etfs compared to Charles Schwab's 229.
+As far as mutual funds go, Charles Schwab trails Merrill Edge by 2,484.00 total mutual funds, with Merrill Edge offering 7649 and Charles Schwab offering 5165.
+And, commission free ETFs deserve a comparison, Charles Schwab offers 229 commission free ETFs versus Merrill Edge's total of 0.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Neither broker offers virtual trading.
-Taking a look at mobile trading, Charles Schwab and Merrill Edge both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are found at Charles Schwab alongside Merrill Edge.
-On the whole, when it comes to tools, research, and trading on the go, Charles Schwab was rated for Best in Class - Platforms & Tools and Best in Class - Research in 2014, while Merrill Edge was rated for Best in Class - Research.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Neither Charles Schwab and Merrill Edge offer virtual trading.
+For mobile trading, Both Charles Schwab and Merrill Edge offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Both Charles Schwab and Merrill Edge offer Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Merrill Edge came up with Best in Class - Research.

-Overall, Charles Schwab takes the upper hand with 4.50 stars over Merrill Edge's 4.00 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over Merrill Edge's 4.00 stars.